Dubai-Oman Common Visa

 Getting A Dubai Visa

 On arrival at Dubai (DXB) Airport or Dubai World Center (DWC Airport) when going through immigration request a visa to the Emirate of Dubai.
 This is an additional small white sticker with a barcode on it to the usual oval UAE entrance stamp.
-I’ve personally arrived in Dubai Airport countless times, sometimes they give the Dubai visa without asking, but not always- so definitely ask for it.
+I’ve personally arrived at Dubai Airport countless times, sometimes they give the Dubai visa without asking, but not always- so definitely ask for it.

 You can also get the Dubai visa if you’ll be entering the UAE at Port Rashid by ferry, but the same recommendations apply: request the Dubai visa.